 Does ADHD raise the risk of car accidents and problem drinking?

 Yes.
 Driving poses special risks for teens with ADHD.
 Teens with ADHD are two to four times more likely to have a car accident than teens without ADHD.

 Teens with ADHD may be impulsive, risk-taking, immature in judgment, and thrill seeking.
 All of these traits make accidents and serious injury more likely.

-Still, studies show that teen drivers with ADHD who take the prescribed medication are less likely to have accidents.
+Still, studies show that teen drivers with ADHD who take their medication are less likely to have accidents.

 Teens with ADHD are more likely to be heavy drinkers than teens without ADHD.
 They are also more likely to have problems from drinking.

-In studies, teens with ADHD were twice as likely as other teens to have abused alcohol within the past 6 months and three times more likely to abuse drugs other than marijuana.
+In studies, teens with ADHD were twice as likely as other teens to have abused alcohol within the past 6 months and three times as likely to abuse drugs other than marijuana.

-Getting proper treatment for ADHD in teens may cut the risk of later alcohol and drug abuse.
+Getting the right treatment for ADHD may cut the risk of later alcohol and drug abuse.